zadr/conservatory/README.md

 **Q.** Is there a Code of Conduct?

 **A.** Yes.
 This project follows the Contributor Covenant v1.3.0.
-You can find the full text in CONDUCT, or online at http://contributor-covenant.org/version/1/3/0/.
+You can find the full text in the file named "[CONDUCT](CONDUCT)", or online at http://contributor-covenant.org/version/1/3/0/.

 **Q.** What is this code licensed as?

 **A.** Everything in Cotton Duck is released under a 2-clause BSD license.
-You can read it in the LICENSE file, and find out more about its requiements online at https://tldrlegal.com/license/bsd-2-clause-license-(freebsd)
+You can read it in the file named "[LICENSE](LICENSE)", and find out more about its requiements online at https://tldrlegal.com/license/bsd-2-clause-license-(freebsd)